mustalk/MiniSoccerSimulator/DEV_WORKFLOW.md

 ## Important Notes

-- Always create a new branch for each new feature or bug fix from the release branch.
+- Always create a new branch for each new feature or bug fix from the `main` branch.
 - Follow the branch naming conventions.
 - Write clear and descriptive commit messages using Conventional Commits.
 - Ensure all CI checks pass before merging PRs.